robang74/git-functions/README.md

 * `sw`: short for `git show` with `sf` after, opt:-P for no pager
 * `fpatch`: do a `git format-patch` for the commit, SHA and opts in arg
 * `bsw`: short for `git switch`, the branch name as arg or `-` for the last
+* `rcur`: remote branch which the current s tracking
 * `hcur`: short for `git rev-parse --short HEAD`
 * `bcur`: short for `git branch --show-current`
 * `lsrmt`: shoe the list of remotes sources